Cadenet

-The origin of the name Cadenet comes from Candellence meaning the inhabitants of a high place...
-Cadenet is situated at the heart of the Luberon, between Pertuis and Lourmarin.
+The name Cadenet comes from Candellence, meaning “the inhabitants of a high place,” as Cadenet is perched in the heart of the Luberon, between Pertuis and Lourmarin.

-The tourist office organises guided visits of the village during summer.
+The tourist office organizes guided tours of the village during the summer.

 Site of the castle.